richlander/distroessed2/spec.md

 ## Overflow algorithm description

-This section describes a more dynamic overflow scheme.
-It is a natural extension of the core design and operates on the same principles.
+This section describes an enhanced algorithm that smooths jagged right edges in tables.
+It builds on the core algorithm by considering how content overflow from earlier columns affects later columns.

+### The problem: jagged right edges

 Let's look at the following table.